|Home Page||Physics Demo Office||MG / VW Pages||RF Home Page||Contact Me|

-Furthermore, a single focal length, prime lens as fitted to an old compact 35mm rangefinder camera will have a wide open aperture of at least f/2.8 versus f/4 of a consumer zoom lens.
-Many, but not all, compact fixed-lens 35mm rangefinders offer a f/1.7 aperture, which allows for a hand-held exposure in a normally lit room without having to use a flash.
+Folding cameras were no longer marketed after 1959, but the fixed-lens 35mm rangefinders that followed usually had a prime lens as fitted with a wide open aperture of at least f/2.8 versus f/4 of most modern consumer zoom lens.
+Many, but not all, compact fixed-lens 35mm rangefinders offered a f/1.7 aperture that allows for a hand-held exposure in a normally lit room without having to use a flash.